14 Top Things to Do in Winter in Austria

 A favorite in Alpine huts, ski restaurants, and cafés, Kaiserschmarrn is perfect as a dessert or an afternoon snack.
 It's made with fluffy pancakes topped with berries, nuts, and fruit sauce.

 For a filling warm lunch, try Käsespätzle, Austria's version of Mac & Cheese made with a variety of local cheeses and topped with onions.
+Or grab a plate of knödel, round dumplings made with potatoes and a touch of nutmeg.
+They're often served with herbs and melted butter or prepared with an apricot filling, so make sure you confirm when you order whether you're getting the salty or the dessert option.

 At cafés, Austria's Apfelstrudel (apple strudel) and Vienna's famous Sachertorte chocolate cake (filled with layers of apricot jam) are two must-tries if you have a sweet tooth.